fraite/pyted/docs/quick_start.rst

 Using saved user forms
 ======================

 The saved file is actually a Python script that can be run or loaded as a module.
-This script does not load any modules other than tkinter so should not have any dependencies.
+This script does not import any modules other than tkinter so should not have any dependencies.
 Additionally this script can work with any version of Python 3 and does not need Python 3.7 or newer.
-An example of a saved file is given in the samples directory in the file "python_actors.py".
+An example of a saved file is given in the "samples" directory in the file
+"python_actors.py".

 When the saved file is run as a script it will display the user form and then print all the tkinter variables defined.